 Health and safety accreditation shows that your contractor cares about you and your children and family, your neighbours.
 How would you feel if someone got hurt because you engaged an incompetent or dangerous person to work for you?

 As well as dust suppressors why not invest in QUIETER machinery to prevent environmental noise pollution?

 A good environmental policy (copy upon request) will demonstrate a responsible attitude to the environment and an ethical and sustainable approach to supply of materials etc.

 Avoiding the eyesores!

 Water features require the selection of the right shape and sizes of rock as well as correct construction technique.
-As time costs money it costs more but you don't end up with an eye sore (and pink concrete waterfall!)
+As time costs money it costs more but you don't end up with an eye sore or pink concrete waterfall!

 A water garden expert may be more expensive - for example realistic cascades and rockeries and water gardens may cost double than your average hole in the ground, but they look fantastic when done well - you won't see lots of black liner and they will look natural!

 These before and after shots show what can be done with a long narrow garden.